durgasury/sm-domain-migration/README.md

 **Parameters:**
 - `--config-dir` (optional): Directory containing configuration files (default: `./migration_data`)
 - `--new-domain-name` (optional): Name for the new domain (default: original name with timestamp)
+- `--resume-domain-id` (optional): Resume from existing domain ID instead of creating new domain

 **Output Files:**
 - `migration_data/recreation_mapping.json`: Mapping of old to new resource ARNs